A server-first Node.js framework. Zero runtime dependencies.

 Performance by design

-Pulse does not offer performance as an option — it enforces it structurally.
+Performance is not a Pulse feature — it is a structural outcome.
 A high Lighthouse score is the baseline.
-There is nothing to configure because there is nothing to get wrong.
+There is nothing to configure because the architecture makes the right choices automatically.

 - Fast LCP by design.
-The shell renders and streams instantly.
-Deferred segments arrive as data resolves — no blocking, no flash.
+The shell streams to the browser instantly.
+Deferred segments arrive as data resolves — no blocking, no flash, no placeholder juggling.

-- 3.5 kB of JS on first visit.
+- ~4 kB of JS on first visit.
 The shared runtime is brotli-compressed and cached across all navigations.
-Subsequent pages cost 0.35–0.5 kB.
+Subsequent pages cost 0.4–0.9 kB.
+Static pages ship zero JS.

 -